Rev 11

 rm -rf $INSTALL_DIR/*

-Build the OpenVAS Samba module
+Build OpenVAS SMB module

 Download and build the OpenVAS SMB module.